-- 8G.(1) The board is responsible for the way the authority performs its functions and exercises its powers. - (2) Without limiting subsection (1), it is the board's role- - (a) to decide the objectives, strategies and policies to be followed by the authority; and - (b) to ensure the authority performs its functions in an appropriate, effective and efficient way.
+- 8F.(1) The chief executive of the department is the chief executive officer of the authority. - (2) The chief executive officer is responsible for the way the authority performs its functions and exercises its powers. - (3) Without limiting subsection (2), it is the chief executive officer's role- - (a) to decide the objectives, strategies and policies to be followed by the authority; and - (b) to ensure the authority performs its functions in an appropriate, effective and efficient way.

-Example of subsection (2)(b)-
+Example of subsection (3)(b)-

-The board could establish performance measures for the authority.
+The chief executive officer could establish performance measures for the authority.